TapiocaFox/Daijishou/DSESS.md

 DSESS defined parameters will be extracted and removed before HTTPS request.

 ### 0. The body URL
 The body URL contains the search engine HTTPS URL with template tags.
-The template tags will apply for each URL parameter when extracted.
+The template tags will apply for each URL parameter when each paramenter be obtained.
 For example:

 `https://www.google.com/search?q=%7BscraperKeyword%7D&hl=%7BlocaleLanguage%7D&tbm=isch`